bernie-skipole/indipydriver/docs/source/usage/snoopevents.rst

 .. autoclass:: indipydriver.delProperty

 def Vector events also all have attributes vectorname, label, group, state and message.
-They are also a mapping of membername:value, which should contain all the vector member names.
+They are also a mapping of membername:value, which should contain all the vector member names, so for example event['membername'] would give the value of that member.

 .. autoclass:: indipydriver.defSwitchVector